Lying in the River Suir Valley, flanked by the Comeragh Mountains and the fabled Slievenamon, is the County Tipperary racecourse of Clonmel.

 Both on the flat and over jumps, Clonmel is noted as a track which strongly favours the frontrunners.
 Those able to get into a lead, take a breather through the downhill section of the track, and then kick again in the home straight can prove mightily tough to reel in; this is the case over all distances.
 This factor is particularly pronounced on going which is good or quicker, and becomes significantly reduced on soft ground, where the long uphill home straight can often see those front runners desperately looking for the line.

-As at so many Irish tracks, Willie Mullins has been the man to follow in National Hunt contests here, with the multiple Irish Champion Trainer registering an impressive 42% strike rate and a £32.09 profit to £1 level stakes over the past few seasons.
+As at so many Irish tracks, Willie Mullins has been the man to follow in National Hunt contests here, with the multiple Irish Champion Trainer registering an impressive 42% strike rate and a £32.09 net win to £1 level stakes over the past few seasons.
 The sample of races for the flat trainers is comparatively small, but runners from the yards of Colin Kidd, Willie McCreery and Jessica Harrington may be well worth a second look, with all three trainers having recorded a 50% strike rate over this same period.

 Clonmel Jumps Course